ROCm/HIP/docs/understand/programming_model.rst

 Single Instruction Multiple Threads
 ===============================================================================

-The SIMT programming model behind the HIP device-side execution is a middle-ground between SMT (Simultaneous Multi-Threading) programming known from multicore CPUs, and SIMD (Single Instruction, Multiple Data) programming mostly known from exploiting relevant instruction sets on CPUs (for example SSE/AVX/Neon).
+The single instruction, multiple threads (SIMT) programming model behind the HIP device-side execution is a middle-ground between SMT (Simultaneous Multi-Threading) programming known from multicore CPUs, and SIMD (Single Instruction, Multiple Data) programming mostly known from exploiting relevant instruction sets on CPUs (for example SSE/AVX/Neon).

-A HIP device compiler maps SIMT code written in HIP C++ to an inherently SIMD architecture (like GPUs), by scalarizing the entire kernel, and issuing the scalar instructions of multiple kernel instances to each of the SIMD engine lanes, rather than  exploiting data parallelism within a single instance of a kernel and spreading identical instructions over the available SIMD engines.
+A HIP device compiler maps SIMT code written in HIP C++ to an inherently SIMD architecture (like GPUs).
+This is done by scalarizing the entire kernel and issuing the scalar instructions of multiple kernel instances to each of the SIMD engine lanes, rather than exploiting data parallelism within a single instance of a kernel and spreading identical instructions over the available SIMD engines.

 Consider the following kernel: